 When made social, gamification can achieve startling results.
 In 2008, a protein research scientist from the University of Washington joined forces with a pair of computer science professors to produce Foldit, an online puzzle video game designed to crowdsource solutions to scientific problems relating to proteins.
-A 2010 paper in the science journal Nature credited Foldit's 57,000 players with providing useful results that matched or outperformed algorithmically computed
+A 2010 paper in the science journal Nature credited Foldit's 57,000 players with providing useful results that matched or outperformed Happier algorithmically computed solutions.14 people in the

 In 2011, Foldit players found the correct structure for an AIDS protein present in monkeys - a scientific riddle that had eluded researchers for 15 years.
-It took the players less than three weeks of working both collaboratively and competitively.
+15 It took the players less than three weeks of working both collaboratively and competitively.

 But it's not always that easy.
 University of Pennsylvania researcher Ethan Mollick says gamification can be oversold.
 Like all management tools, a good deal of thought must go into its design for it to function.
 You can't simply turn outbound sales into an ultra-competitive game and expect amazing results.
-"It needs to be done thoughtfully to have a good chance of success," he says.
+"It needs to be done thoughtfully to have a good chance of success," he says.16 natives more interested in being engaged than remunerated with money.
+And when done right, the technique can be applicable beyond its native Millennial generation.